Mama Peace: »Our politicians must unite us - not divide us«

 »My idea was that I wanted to make a dress where you don’t see me wearing it, but all of Kenya.
 All ethnic groups, the whole country, as one unit, « says Mama Peace, as Margaret is best known.

-The dress, which features the names of all the country’s ethnic groups and the Kenyan colors green, red, and black on the white fabric, has seen many streets and heard many speeches about peace and coexistence since Mama Peace decided to use her private tragedy to change her country.
+The dress, which features the names of all the country’s ethnic groups and the Kenyan colors green, red, and black on the white fabric, has seen many streets and heard many speeches about peace and coexistence since Mama Peace decided to use her own tragedy to change her country.

 An election that changed everything